A sketch of pragmatics I

 When I utter a sentence, say Susan told me that her kiwis were too sour. you first decode it, but this only gives you incomplete information and normally does not even yield a full proposition (something that is unambiguously either true or false).
 Your job in interpreting it is far more complex: you need to infer a lot of additional material.
 The inference process is basically a search for the most relevant interpretation.
 It makes use of contextual information such as preceding communication, your environment and your real-world knowledge, and involves

 - Which Susan does this sentence refer to?
-This depends on context: for the sentence to be relevant to you, it is most likely a Susan we both know.
+This depends on context: for the sentence to be relevant to you, it is most likely has to be a Susan we both know.

 - Whom does the pronoun ‘her’ refer to?
 In the absence of other females that might be relevant in the context, this can only be Susan.
-(In a different context, as when (5) is preceded by ‘Lucy didn’t like the food at the banquet’, you would draw a different inference.)
+In a different context, as when (5) is preceded by ‘Lucy didn’t like the food at the banquet’, you could reach a different inference.

 - disambiguation of words: